 To reduce the prevalence of tobacco use in Singapore, HPB adopts a multi-pronged approach which includes a comprehensive mix of strategies such as public education, provision of smoking cessation services, legislation controlling tobacco advertising, sales of cigarettes to minors and taxation.

 The Health Promotion Board plays an active role in advocating and recommending tobacco taxation strategies, and works in partnership with the Ministry of Health and Ministry of Finance on a regular basis.
 Taxation has been shown to be a cost-effective strategy to reduce smoking prevalence rates.
 A study by the World Bank showed that for every 10% increase in the real inflation-adjusted price, there will be a decrease in the consumption of cigarettes by 2% - 8%.
 Local data has shown that increasing cigarette prices correspond to a decreasing per capita consumption.

-Tobacco tax has increased regularly since 1987 to discourage non-smokers from picking up the smoking habit, and to encourage current smokers to stop or smoke less.
+Tobacco taxes have been implemented since the 1980s to discourage non-smokers from picking up the smoking habit, and to encourage current smokers to stop or smoke less.
 The current cigarette tax is $0.427 per stick of 1g or below, and an additional $0.427 per stick of 1g for each additional 1g or part thereof.

 Legislative measures, started in the early 1970s, undergo regular reviews to incorporate the best international practices, as well as to keep up with social behaviour trends among Singaporeans.
 The two main legislation instruments are:

 1. The Tobacco (Control of Advertisements and Sale of Tobacco) Act (enforced by the Health Sciences Authority), which includes: